devopsbob/Curriculum-Vitae-Resume/docs/RobertKranson_TechnicalArchitect_Resume.md

 ------

+## Objective

+I manipulate new and existing technologies to implement software frameworks that deliver secure, highly-testable business applications.

 ## Summary

 As a technical architect, I have expertise in various areas, including SAFe Agile methodology, DevSecOps tools, NodeJS/JavaScript, and Java Enterprise Edition.
 Additionally, I have advanced experience in designing platforms for hardware and software, with a focus on multi-cloud, multi-tiered, distributed, or containerized implementations.
 I'm also well-versed in release pipeline and delivery technologies, utilizing Azure DevOps or Jenkins and GitHub source management.